minnojs/minno-time/docs/time/API.md

 }
 ```

-`width`:
-If width is set, then the canvas size is set to a constant width (set the hight using the `proportions` property).
+By default Minno attempts to keep the canvas size proportional so that the relationship between stimuli stays consistent.
+Therefore it attempts to take up as much screen space as posible while staying true to the **proportion**.

+`proportions`:
+The proportion settings describes the relationship between the height and width of the canvas
+(*proportion = height/width*).
+You can set it either directly as a number (i.e. `0.8`) or more explicitly as an object (i.e. `{width:5,height:4}`).
+By default it is set to `0.8`.

 `maxWidth`:
 The maximum width (in pixels) that the canvas may reach.
+This value must be a plain number (i.e. `800` and not `'800px'`).
-By default it is set to 500px (note that if `width`  is set, then this property is ignored and the canvas size stays static).
+Note that if `width` is set, then this property is ignored and the canvas size stays static.

-`proportions`:
-Responsible for the shape of the canvas.
-You can set it either as a number or an object.
-By default it is set to `0.8`.
-* `{width:2,height:3}`
-* `1.5` calculated as height/width
+`width`:
+If width is set, then the canvas size is set to a constant width
+(control the hight using the `proportions` property).
+This value must be a plain number (i.e. `800` and not `'800px'`).

 `textSize`:
 Controls the default font size in the canvas.
 It takes a single number that represents font size in percentage of the canvas height (similar to the CSS3 `vh` unit).
 By default it is set to 3.
-Any fontSize within your script that uses a relative unit (percent/em) will be relative to this size.
-Any fontSize that uses an absolute unit (px/pt) will ignore it.
+Any stimulus that sets font-size using a relative unit (percent/em) will be relative to this size.
+Any stimulus that sets font-size using an absolute unit (px/pt) will be displayed according to the absolute unit.

 `background`:
 Controls the background color of the whole screen.